Read This First

 Prompt 3: How do you predict the composition of these tribes will change over the next 30 years?

-The central claim is this: Predicting the future composition of these tribes involves considering current trends, demographic shifts, and potential societal changes.
+In plain terms: Predicting the future composition of these tribes involves considering current trends, demographic shifts, and potential societal changes.

-Aging Population : As the current base ages, there may be a decline in numbers unless the Red Tribe can attract younger voters.
-Rural Depopulation : Continued migration from rural to urban areas could weaken the Red Tribe’s strongholds unless they adapt to appeal to urban or suburban voters.
+Aging Population: As the current base ages, there may be a decline in numbers unless the Red Tribe can attract younger voters.
+Rural Depopulation: Continued migration from rural to urban areas could weaken the Red Tribe’s strongholds unless they adapt to appeal to urban or suburban voters.

 As the current base ages, there may be a decline in numbers unless the Red Tribe can attract younger voters.